Online Prediction of Switching Graph Labelings with Cluster Specialists: Related Work

-The results most directly comparable to ours are contained in~\citep{Herbster-SwitchingGraphs}.
-That paper also considers switching graph label prediction.
-However, the main results of that paper are not directly comparable to ours as they apply to the more combinatorially challenging problem of repeated switching within a small set of graph labelings contained in a larger set.
-That set-up was originally framed in the ``experts'' setting and posed as an open problem by~\citet{freundopen} and solved in~\citep{Bousquet-MPP}.
-If we consider the bound in~\citep{Herbster-SwitchingGraphs} applied to the case where there is {\em not} repeated switching within a smaller set, then their bound is uniformly and significantly weaker than the bounds in this paper and the algorithm is quite slow requiring $\theta(n^3)$ time per trial in a typical implementation.
+In~\citep{Herbster-SwitchingGraphs} the authors also consider switching graph label prediction.
+However, their results are not directly comparable to ours since they consider the combinatorially more challenging problem of repeated switching within a small set of labelings contained in a larger set.
+That set-up was a problem originally framed in the ``experts'' setting and posed as an open problem by~\cite{freundopen} and solved in~\citep{Bousquet-MPP}.
+If we apply the bound in~\citep{Herbster-SwitchingGraphs} to the case where there is {\em not} repeated switching within a smaller set, then their bound is uniformly and significantly weaker than the bounds in this paper and the algorithm is quite slow requiring $\theta(n^3)$ time per trial in a typical implementation.
 Also contained in~\citep{Herbster-SwitchingGraphs} is a baseline algorithm based on a kernel perceptron with a graph Laplacian kernel.
 The bound of that algorithm has the significant drawback in that it scales with respect to the ``worst'' labeling in a sequence of labelings.
 However, it is simple to implement and we use it as a benchmark in our experiments.